choufractal/choufractal.github.io/outreach.md

 * In November 2018, I recorded a podcast in French about algorithms (for non-specialists), where I try to define and explain the basic concepts, give many examples, and talk about bias with Rachel Nullans from Brains Agency. ["À la découverte des algorithmes"](https://rachelnullans.paris/alice-coucke-a-la-decouverte-des-algorithmes/) (in French).

 * On March 29, 2018, I participated in a round table about artificial intelligence moderated by Aline Richard Zivohlava.
 Rendez-Vous de l'Inspirations: Les Intelligences Artificielles. ["Au commencement est l’humain"](https://www.youtube.com/watch?v=0ZW42yDR41Y) (in French).

+### About career opportunities

+* On November 9, 2021, I took part in a panel discussion on career paths inside and outside Academia in the [PhD track](https://spsc-symposium2021.de/#ph-d-track) of 1st ISCA Symposium on Security and Privacy in Speech Communication.

+* On September 17, 2021, I was invited to a round table "Physics and Machine Learning" at the ["Recontres Physique - Entreprise - Recherche"](https://rper.sciencesconf.org/resource/page/id/15) organized by the Société Française de Physique.

+* In November 2019 and October 2020, I was invited to the "Corporate meeting" of the Physics department of the Ecole Normale Supérieure where I share [my journey from theoretical physics to machine learning](https://www.phys.ens.fr/IMG/pdf/-174.pdf) with master and PhD students.

 * * *